House of Representatives (Netherlands)

-The House of Representatives (Tweede Kamer der Staten-Generaal /nl/, literally "Second Chamber of the States General", or simply the Tweede Kamer) is the lower house of the bicameral parliament of the Netherlands, the States General, the other one being the Senate.
-It has 150 seats, which are filled through elections using party-list proportional representation.
-The house is located in the Binnenhof in The Hague; it has temporarily moved to the former building of the Ministry of Foreign Affairs at Bezuidenhoutseweg 67 in The Hague while the Binnenhof is being renovated.
+The House of Representatives (Tweede Kamer der Staten-Generaal /nl/, lit.
+'Second Chamber of the States General', or simply the Tweede Kamer) is the lower house of the bicameral parliament of the Netherlands, the States General, the other one being the Senate (First chamber).
+It has 150 seats in a semicircular seating arrangement.
+Seats are filled through elections using party-list proportional representation.
+The House is located in the Binnenhof in The Hague; although it has temporarily moved to the former building of the Ministry of Foreign Affairs at Bezuidenhoutseweg 67 in The Hague while the Binnenhof is being renovated.

 Name

-Although the body is officially called the "House of Representatives" in English, it is not a direct translation of its official Dutch name, the "Second Chamber of the States General", "Second Chamber" or more colloquially just the "Chamber".
-Rather than "representative" (afgevaardigde), a member of the House is referred to as (Tweede) Kamerlid, or "member of the (Second) Chamber".
+The body is officially called the "House of Representatives" in English, although this is not a direct translation of its official Dutch name.
+The Dutch name, Tweede Kamer der Staten Generaal, literally translates as the "Second Chamber of the States General".
+It is colloquially referred to as "Second Chamber" (especially when the distinction is being made with the Senate as the First Chamber) or just the "Chamber".
+A member of the House is referred to as Kamerlid ("member of the Chamber") or Tweede Kamerlid ("member of the Second Chamber").

 Functions

 The House of Representatives is the primary legislative body of the States General, where proposed legislation is discussed and the actions of the cabinet are reviewed.
 Both the Cabinet and the House of Representatives itself have the right to propose legislation; the House of Representatives discusses it and, if adopted by a majority, sends it on to the Senate.
-Both individual cabinet ministers and the cabinet as a whole must have parliament’s confidence.
+Both individual cabinet ministers and the cabinet as a whole must have parliament's confidence.
 Therefore, a minister, or the whole cabinet, must resign if a majority of parliament expresses it no longer has confidence in them.
 Review of the actions of the cabinet takes the form of formal interrogations in plenary and committee meetings, which may result in motions urging the cabinet to take, or refrain from, certain actions.
 No individual may be a member of both parliament and cabinet, except in a caretaker cabinet that has not yet been succeeded when a new House is sworn in.

 EU decision making

-Through functions like the scrutiny and political discussions before meetings of the Council of the European Union, the appointment of EU-rapporteurs, and participation in the Conference of Parliamentary Committees for Union Affairs the House of Representatives also plays a role in EU policy making.
+Through functions like the scrutiny and political discussions before meetings of the Council of the European Union, the appointment of EU-rapporteurs, who monitor EU legislative files or topics for a relevant parliamentary committee, and participation in the Conference of Parliamentary Committees for Union Affairs the House of Representatives also plays a role in EU policy making.